AnhThuongVo/DS-Binary-Tree/worksheet.md

-# 10/02 Worksheet: Binary Search Trees & AVL Trees
+# 02/21 Worksheet: Binary Search Trees & AVL Trees
-## Initial due date: *10/13*
+## Initial due date: 02/28 **
 Collaborators:

 Answer the below questions, and make sure that you commit to your own branch.
 When done make a pull request on github.
-Don't forget to tag @irabkina.
+Don't forget to tag @AnhThuongVo.
 Respond to my comments by making new commits to the same branch.

 **Be sure to complete the AVL Tree section of this worksheet *before* starting on P2.**